qgis2web/qgis2web/README.md

     <li>in OL3 maps, only single rendered points cluster, not categorized
         or graduated</li>
     <li>rasters are exported unstyled</li>
-    <li>line style (dashed/dotted) does not appear in OL3 preview works in
+    <li>line style (dashed/dotted) does not appear in OL3 preview, but works in
         export</li>
+    <li>Leaflet cannot label lines and polygons, only points</li>
 </ul>

 <h3>Layer options</h3>